Originally Published August 2013, Updated Regularly

 #12 BE A FAN: Sites like Change Diapers have “top fan” promos that reward people who interact the most on their Facebook pages.
 This is different from a regular giveaway with an entry mechanism; you simply have to work hard at being active on their pages with likes, shares and comments. (thanks to Jill for this tip!)

-#13 ADD TO REGISTRIES: If you’re expecting and working on a baby registry, add cloth diapers to it.
+#13 BABY OR GIFT REGISTRY: If you’re expecting or creating a gift wish list, add cloth diapers to it.
 Amazon has a lot of cloth diapers for sale and Prime members get free shipping.
 Wal-mart now has cloth diapers; you can register in-store or online, plus get free 2-day shipping on orders over $35.
-Put a bug in someone’s ear if your birthday is coming up; tell them you love cloth diapers or diaper shop gift cards. (thanks to Tessa for this tip!)
+If someone asks what you’d like best for your birthday or Christmas or Mother’s Day, mention that you are trying to build a stash of diapers for your baby. (thanks to Tessa for this tip!)

 #14 LEAVE REVIEWS: Many online cloth diaper retailers offer incentives to customers who take time to leave product reviews.
 The reward might be a product, gift card or store credit/rewards points.
 (Thanks to Melissa for this tip!)

 #15 GIFT CARD SWAP: Next time someone gives you a gift card to Wal-Mart or Amazon, use it to buy cloth diapers.
 Same goes for Visa gift cards.
 Ask friends or post on Facebook if you have gift cards from Starbucks or restaurants that you would be willing to swap for something that can be used at a cloth retailer.